lmorg/murex/docs/commands/g.md

 ### Inverse Matches

-If you want to exclude any matches based on wildcards, rather than include them, then you can use the bang prefix. eg
+If you want to exclude any matches based on wildcards, rather than include them, then you can use the bang prefix.
+For example, here we use an asterisks to exclude everything:

 ```
-» g READ*
-[
-    "README.md"
-]

 » !g *
 Error in `!g` (1,1): No data returned.
 ```